 What Does This Mean Overall?

-Basically, when a grower gains new farmland, a certain allocation of that value can be made to depreciable item.
-In some parts of the United States, a depreciable item might be residual fertilizer supply.
+Basically, when a grower gains new farmland, a certain allocation of that value can be made to depreciable items.
+In some parts of the United States, a depreciable item might be a residual fertilizer supply.
 A grower can demonstrate this with proper information and data; tax benefits would be available.
 A grower should always follow IRS guidelines.
 However, abiding by IRS guidance on deducting excess soil fertility might not always work in some states.
-That’s why growers should consult with agronomists, like our E4 team, to determine what options are available.
-If you want to know more information about this particular topic or other aspects of farm management, give us a call at 712.647.2666!
+That’s why growers should consult agronomists like our E4 team to determine available options.
+If you want more information about this particular topic or other aspects of farm management, call us at 712.647.2666!